-You’ll typically need about £2,270–£3,100 a month in Brighton & Hove to cover rent, bills, food and everyday living, depending on apartment size and location.
-Expect one‑bed rents around £1,375 city‑centre or £1,143 outside, while three‑beds run £2,450 city‑centre and £1,950 outside.
-Add utilities (~£200/month), internet and mobile (~£40–£60), groceries and occasional dining out.
-Budgeting with a contingency is sensible, and more detailed line‑items and tips follow below.
+You’ll typically need about £2,270 to £3,100 a month in Brighton & Hove to cover rent, bills, food and everyday living, depending on apartment size and location.
+According to Numbeo’s Brighton cost of living data, one-bed rents run around £1,375 city-centre or £1,143 outside, while three-beds cost £2,450 city-centre and £1,950 outside.
+Add utilities (around £200/month), internet and mobile (£40–£60), groceries and occasional dining out.
+Budget in a contingency too.
+More detailed line-items and tips follow below.

 Monthly Budget Breakdown for a Single and a Family of Four

-Your monthly budget should include transport—season pass ~£96.10 or one-way ~£2.80—plus utilities for an 85m2 place averaging £199.44 and internet ~£29.04.
+Your monthly budget should include transport (a season pass is about £96.10 or single fares around £2.80), utilities for an 85m2 place at roughly £199.44, and internet at about £29.04.

-Groceries and dining push totals higher; staples like milk, bread, eggs and local cheese form the baseline of food spending.
+Groceries and dining push totals higher.
+Staples like milk, bread, eggs and local cheese form the baseline of food spending.

 Rent and Housing: Prices by Apartment Size and Neighbourhood

-Type | Typical monthly / price per m² |
+| Type | Typical monthly / price per m² |

-1-bed (city centre) | £1,375 |
+| 1-bed (city centre) | £1,375 |

-1-bed (outside) | £1,143 |
+| 1-bed (outside) | £1,143 |

-3-bed (city centre) | £2,450 |
+| 3-bed (city centre) | £2,450 |

-3-bed (outside) | £1,950 |
+| 3-bed (outside) | £1,950 |

-Price per m² (buying) | £6,483 centre / £4,953 outside |
+| Price per m² (buying) | £6,483 centre / £4,953 outside |

 Utilities, Internet and Household Bills